-ORDER ESTABLISHING DEADLINE FOR SUBMITTING COMMENTS ON PROPOSED AMENDMENTS TO THE MINNESOTA RULES OF JUVENILE PROTECTION PROCEDURE AND RULES OF ADOPTION PROCEDURE
+ORDER PROMULGATING AMENDMENTS TO THE RULES OF JUVENILE PROTECTION PROCEDURE AND THE RULES OF ADOPTION PROCEDURE

-The Advisory Committee on the Rules of Juvenile Protection Procedure has recommended amendments to the Minnesota Rules of Juvenile Protection Procedure and Rules of Adoption Procedure to address: reports to the court by social workers and guardians ad litem; the procedures for establishing paternity in juvenile protection matters; the procedures for adoption of children under the guardianship of the commissioner of human services; and technical amendments to conform the rules to recent statutory amendments.
-The committee's report and proposed rule amendments are attached to this order.
-The court will consider the proposed amendments after soliciting and reviewing written comments on the proposal.
+In its report filed April 7, 2014, the Supreme Court Advisory Committee on the Rules of Juvenile Protection Procedure recommended amendments to the Rules of Juvenile Protection Procedure and the Rules of Adoption Procedure to address the establishment of paternity in child protection cases, the content of reports to the court by social workers and guardians ad litem, adoption procedures for children under the guardianship of the commissioner of human services, and technical amendments to conform the rules to the statutes.
+By order filed April 9, 2014, the court invited comments on the proposed amendments.
+One written comment was received.